matejskubic/ser-research/BE%2Dterna-SER-Connectors/BE%2Dterna-SER-Connectors-for-Dynamics-365-Finance-and-Operations/DIIA-Connector/DIIA-connector-APIs/API-type%3A-%22search%22-and-%22get%22/Generic-APIs.md

-# Target data entity: `Any existing data entity.
+# D365FO Target data entity: `Any existing data entity.
 The data entity name is one of the inbound parameters`

 #_API Method_

-Unlike all the other methods from this API Management, the parameters for these methods are sent
+Unlike all the other API methods which are specifically design for a selected type of data, this enables to query an data in D365FO that is available through a data entity.

 ##`GET` **/data/{EntityName}**
 Retrieves data from F&O through the specified data entity.